Skip to content

 Château de Paon sits near Arles on the edge of the Camargue, where the wide, flat marshlands create a landscape of open sky and reflected light that gives the pool area a particular quality of warmth and luminosity.
 The pool benefits from the golden hue of southern Provençal light, the same quality that drew Van Gogh to Arles.
 The estate's French formal garden, rose garden, and orchard surround the pool, giving it a cultivated setting that integrates poolside life with the broader garden programme rather than isolating it in a corner of the grounds.

-As a Premium member venue with no curfew, the pool transitions seamlessly from afternoon gathering point to evening drinks station.
+As a member venue with no curfew, the pool transitions seamlessly from afternoon gathering point to evening drinks station.
 Thirteen rooms sleeping 26 keep the poolside atmosphere personal, and external caterers are welcome to set up poolside service.
 The proximity to Arles' Saturday market provides an obvious source for poolside catering, from local charcuterie to Camargue-salt-seasoned dishes.
 Nîmes Airport is 20 minutes away, Avignon TGV 45 minutes.

 Why We Love It